Leandromaro/Threads/README.md

    }
 ```

+2:
-1 .__Subclass Thread__.
+__Subclass Thread__.
 The Thread class itself implements Runnable, though its run method does nothing.
 An application can subclass Thread, providing its own implementation of run, as in the HelloThread example:

 ```
 public class HelloThread extends Thread {